 The board comprises the Interim Executive Chairman, an executive director, five independent non-executive directors and the Company Secretary.
 Their responsibilities are summarised in the Governance section of the Annual Report (PDF 1.3MB).
 The names of the directors and the Company Secretary together with their full biographical details, including the skills and experience they each bring to the board, can be found on the Board of Directors page.
 There is a clear division of responsibility at the head of the group as the Chairman has overall responsibility for the leadership of the board and for its effective functioning, whilst the Chief Executive manages and leads the businesses through their senior management teams.

-There are five principal board committees: the Executive committee, the Remuneration committee, the Audit committee, the Nomination committee and the Risk Advisory committee.
+There are five principal board committees: the Executive committee, the Remuneration committee, the Audit committee, the Nomination committee, the Disclosure committee and the Risk Advisory committee.
 All committees have written terms of reference that define their duties, authorities and membership, and these are reviewed annually.

 The performance of the board is evaluated annually and the chairman is primarily responsible for this evaluation.
 In accordance with the UK Corporate Governance Code, an external evaluation is carried out every three years.
 The evaluation includes questions on different aspects of the operation of the board and its committees and the performance of individual directors.
 The board considers the results of the evaluation and agrees proposals to address any issues identified.
 The chairman’s performance is also reviewed annually and the senior independent director is responsible for this evaluation.